-If Then The customer is living with his or her child or step-child, including a spouse's step-child A child allocation amount is calculated for each child and the total is deducted from the combined income of the customer and spouse.
-The customer child's ineligible parent has other children or step-children in the home A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.
+lf Then or step-child, including a spouse's step- A child allocation amount is calculated for each child and the total is deducted from the combined income of the customer and spouse. other children or step-children in the home A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.